 The Council's financial management arrangements during 2020/21 conformed with the governance requirements of the CIPFA Statement on the Role of the Chief Financial Officer in Local Government (2015).
 During 2020/21 the Council delivered its services within the approved budget of £175m, contained the pressures arising from the challenging financial environment and managed the risks around demand pressures.
-The final outturn on the revenue budget for 2020/21, after the planned use of reserves which are largely applied to fund one-off projects and cross divisional adjustments including one-off income, is a balanced position after transfers to reserves.
+This resulted in a balanced outturn position after contributing just under £15.3m into corporate reserves, £2m of which has been carried forward to support the 2021/22 budget and £8.9m which relates to funding to cover the Collection Fund deficit for 2021/22.